SvenBroeckling/phasesix-rulebook/published/introduction_en.md

 Combat in role-playing is treated differently from free play.
 Time is compressed into combat rounds, and you usually visualise the situation with a map on the (virtual) table.
 Players take turns, the game leader controls the NPCs.
 Wounds, or hit points, indicate how well the characters are still doing.
 You can find more details on the course of the battle in the chapter [[chapter-combat|Combat]].

 In the game, free play and combat should be balanced.
-There may be adventures that consist of only one (epic) battle, but Phase Six is not a realistic battle simulation.
+There may be adventures that consist of only one (epic) battle, but {{ world_book.book_title }} is not a realistic battle simulation.
 The aim is to carry out a conflict in the most entertaining, cinematic and or exciting way possible.

-When fighting in the *Phase Six* system, however, the following things should always be followed due to the special features (reactions, stealing actions, etc.):
+When fighting in the *{{ world_book.book_title }}* system, however, the following things should always be followed due to the special features (reactions, stealing actions, etc.):

 * Always use a map.
 A basic map of the situation ensures that there are no misunderstandings in positioning, no matter how short the fight is.
 A map can be a pre-made, elaborate map, but  a quickly drawn floor plan works just as well.
 When playing online, visual aid systems such as [Roll20](https://roll20.net/), [Owlbear Rodeo](https://www.owlbear.rodeo/) or [FoundryVTT](https://foundryvtt.com/) are useful.
 * Always use a scale.
 Characters have different movement ranges.
 To keep track of advantages and drawbacks make sure not to mix metric and imperial systems.
 * Use an initiative tracker.
 Initiative determines the turn order in combat and visualizes it tranparent for all players .
-In Phase Six, it is important for the players to know when it is their turn again (not just because they lose their unsused actions).
+In {{ world_book.book_title }}, it is important for the players to know when it is their turn again (not just because they lose their unsused actions).

-### Characteristics of Phase Six
+### Characteristics of {{ world_book.book_title }}

-Phase Six has different approaches compared to other role-playing systems.
+{{ world_book.book_title }} has different approaches compared to other role-playing systems.
 In part, these were designed to achieve flexibility in the scenarios possible.
 The system puts a lot of focus on being easily accessible while allowing the player to perform heroic actions in combat.

 Standard six-sided dice are used for rolls and checks.
 Dice are rolled in the number of the respective value.
 Rolling a 5 or higher means *success*.
 Usually, a single success enough to pass a check.

 #### Character templates

-*Phase Six* is not just a numbers game.
+*{{ world_book.book_title }}* is not just a numbers game.
 Characters are not created or enhanced by allocating points to skills, attributes or other stats.
 Instead, *character templates* are used.
 Each one represents a small stage in the character's life.

 These templates are subdivided into the life aspects: *occupation*, *education*, *character*, *talent* and *environment*.
 While the templates in the first two categories carry many traits (i.e. a paramedic is conscientiousness, and has first aid and medicine skills), a template from the talent section can be, for example, "Good Speaker", which only buffs the *Communication* level.